-The pension fund financial statements of Greater Manchester Pension Fund for the year ended 31 March 2017 which comprise the fund account, the net assets statement and the related notes of Greater Manchester Pension Fund are derived from the audited pension fund financial statements for the year ended 31 March 2017 included in Tameside Metropolitan Council's ("the Authority") Statement of Accounts (the "Statement of Accounts").
+The financial statements of the Greater Manchester Pension Fund (the "pension fund") for the year ended 31 March 2018 which comprise the Fund Account, the Net assets statement and Notes to the Greater Manchester Pension Fund, including the Accounting Policies, are derived from the audited financial statements of the Greater Manchester Pension Fund for the year ended 31 March 2018 included in Tameside Metropolitan Borough Council's Statement of Accounts (the "Statement of Accounts").

-In our opinion, the accompanying pension fund financial statements are consistent, in all material respects, with the audited financial statements in accordance with proper practices as defined in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2016/17 and applicable law.
+In our opinion, the accompanying financial statements are consistent, in all material respects, with the audited financial statements in accordance with proper practices as defined in the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2017/18 and applicable law.

-Pension fund annual report - pension fund financial statements
+Pension Fund Annual Report - Pension fund financial statements

-The pension fund annual report and the pension fund financial statements do not reflect the effects of events that occurred subsequent to the date of our report on the Statement of Accounts.
+The Pension Fund Annual Report and the pension fund financial statements do not reflect the effects of events that occurred subsequent to the date of our report on the Statement of Accounts.
 Reading the pension fund financial statements and the auditor's report thereon is not a substitute for reading the audited Statement of Accounts and the auditor's report thereon.